henrysky/astroNN/docs/source/neuralnets/layers.rst

    \hat{y_i} = r_{i} * y_i

-`BayesianDropout` can be imported by
+`MCDropout` can be imported by

 .. code-block:: python

-    from astroNN.nn.layers import BayesianDropout
+    from astroNN.nn.layers import MCDropout

 It can be used with Keras, you just have to import the function from astroNN